bopjesvla/hitch/README.md

 ## Description

+Hitchmap is a [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) that runs every few minutes.

 - `server.py` runs the server
 - `scripts/show.py` builds the main HTML page (`index.html`).
 This is where the magic happens.
 - `scripts/dump.py` runs the monthly dump
 - `cron.sh` is the crontab running above files
 - `hitchmap.conf` is the NGINX configuration
+- `js/map.js` is the entry point of the homepage's JavaScript
+- `js/pending.js` is responsible for adding temporary markers

+A few developers have taken it upon themselves to rewrite Hitchmap to a more traditional MVC structure.

+For contributors and users, we recommend reviewing both repositories to determine which best fits your needs.
+In virtually all cases, user-facing contributions will eventually end up in both repositories.

 ## License